Wisc-HCI/CoFrame/evd_ros_backend/evd_ros_ur_bringup/README.md

-# cobots_ur_bringup
+# evd_ros_ur_bringup

-This configuration can be used to connect the cobots core infrastructure to either a physical UR robot or to a URSim application.
+This configuration can be used to connect the EvD core infrastructure to either a physical UR robot or to a URSim application.
 The URSim may either be ran locally, on a URSim VM, or on a separate dedicated machine.
 ROS in not needed in either the VM or the separate machine.
 This configuration requires the ur robot